 - Acceptance and rejection rate at the journal and editor level

 You can learn more about Scholastica’s peer review analytics in this help doc.
 Scholastica also includes built-in reviewer analytics.
 From the Reviewers Table, you can easily track reviewer performance stats, including:

 - Pending and late review assignments

 - Number of invitations received and date of last invite

 - Average days to complete a review

 We hope this overview of transitioning one or more journals to Scholastica’s peer review system was useful!
-Wondering what the transition experience has been like for other publishers and journals?
-You can check out our Customer Stories page to see what journal managers and editors have to say about making the switch to Scholastica.
+Wondering what the transition experience has been like for other journals?
+You can check out our Customer Stories and Testimonials page to see what journal managers and editors have to say about moving to Scholastica.